catalogworks/cdk/README.md

 ```

-WIP Repo

 ---

 ## Info

-The Catalog Development Kit (**CDK**) is a small set of tools to easily and safely interact with Catalog contracts and protocols.
+The Catalog Development Kit (**CDK**) is a small set of tools to easily and safely interact with Catalog contracts and related Zora market contracts.
 The CDK is written in TS and can be used in any JS environment.

-This repository is based on the [Zora ZDK](https://github.com/ourzora/zdk).
+This repository is based on the [Zora ZDK (original version)](https://github.com/ourzora/zdk).

 The CDK has these primary exports plus some types: